OpenCTI-Platform/connectors/threatbus/README.md

 We recommend using a virtual environment for local instalations.
 Use `pip` to install the `src/requirements.txt` file.

 ```
-virtualenv venv
+python -m venv venv
 source venv/bin/activate
-pip install -r src/requirements.txt`
+pip install -r src/requirements.txt
 ```

-Copy the `config.yaml.example` and modify it accordingly for your setup.
+Copy the `config.yml.example` and modify it accordingly for your setup.
 See above for details about parameter values.
 You can then simply invoke the connector directly:

 ```
-cp src/config.yaml.example src/config.yaml
+cp src/config.yml.example src/config.yml
-# vim src/config.yaml    # change parameters
+# vim src/config.yml    # change parameters
 python src/connector.py
 ```